Web development teams use requirements documentation to list what a customer wants. It’s that documentation that causes timing problems in a project.

 Now we are getting serious.
-Because that document is written, it becomes an unchanging monolith.
+Because once written, that document becomes an unchanging monolith.
 A stalwart of unchanging, unforgiving customer requirements for the build.

 Then, the dev team start to try and build the thing.
 How does anyone even at this point know what’s going to happen?

 Does it get added to the spec?
-Or has been made so that the customer can never submit a change?
+Or is it that the customer can never submit a change?